GoogleCloudPlatform/professional-services/examples/bigquery_user_info_updater/README.md

 # BigQuery User Info Updater

 ## Background
 BigQuery is often one of the preferred products for customers interested in building a data lake on GCP.
-In some cases, product limitations can impact customers who want to use BigQuery in their architecture: one of these cases is when you need to update records.
-Imagine the scenario where you need to ingest user information data in a table, but instead of ingesting the full record you only have partial updates.
-If you want to query only the latest full record, this could be complicated and inefficient.
+In some cases, product limitations can impact customers who want to use BigQuery in their architecture.
+For example, imagine that you need to ingest user information data in a table, but when an update is made, only a partial row is ingested.
+In other words, only updated columns in the newly ingested row will contain values and all other columns will be null.
+If you want to query only the most up to date, full record, the solution could easily become complicated and inefficient.

-For example, say we have a `user_info_updates` as a destination table of a Dataflow pipeline that ingests all the data of user registering or updating their profile on a website.
-The first time users register on the website, the entire record is ingested in the table:
+In the case mentioned above, imagine we have a destination table called `user_info_updates`,  which is populated by a Dataflow pipeline that gathers and ingests data from users registering or updating their profile on a website.
+When users register for the first time, an entire row is ingested in the table:
 ##### user_info_updates

  | user_id      | ingestTimestamp    | attribute1     |attribute2    |attribute3     |